Translate

 367/4-AW Mirage 2000N full stop.

-It is a full stop today as this aircraft is now an Instructional airframe at Base Aérienne 721 at Rochefort St Agnant airbase.
+Today marks a complete stop, as this aircraft is now an Instructional airframe at Base Aérienne 721 at Rochefort-Saint-Agnant airbase.

 Sadly, the weather was starting to haze as more Mirage 2000s arrived overhead for the break.